jharwell/libra/docs/usage/build-time.rst

        for a single unit test named ``hfsm-utest.cpp`` that lives somewhere under ``tests/``.

-       Requires that ``LIBRA_TESTS=YES`` was passed to cmake during configuration.
+       Requires that :cmake:variable:`LIBRA_TESTS` is true.
 No tests are included in the default build--see :ref:`usage/testing/default-build` for rationale.

    * - ``integration-tests``